skunnath2020/Python-Challenge/README.md

 I have used python modules like csv and os for file operations.
 The challenging part was to do sort operations on dictionary of lists for the right output format.
-I have  used some of the advanced features as list comprehension, lambda, zip to achieve that.
+I have  used some of the advanced features as list comprehension, lambda and zip to achieve that.
-The output files for both PyBank and PyPoll are  written to thier respective Analysis folders.
+The output files for both PyBank and PyPoll are  written to their respective Analysis folders.